laurashen/data-science-sequencing.github.io/_drafts/lecture2.md

 - Ben Langmead's [animation showing Sequencing by Synthesis](https://github.com/BenLangmead/ads1-slides/blob/master/0055_dnaseq__sequencing_by_synthesis.pdf)

-- These notes are based on notes scribed by Claire Margolis.
-The reverse complement figure, and the Sanger sequencing figure are both due to her.
+-  The Sanger sequencing figure is due to Claire Margolis.
+The DNA replication figure is taken from Alberts B, Johnson A, Lewis J, _et al_, [Molecular Biology of the Cell.
+4th edition](http://www.ncbi.nlm.nih.gov/books/NBK26850/figure/A756/?report=objectonly).
 The rest are taken from Ben Langmead's notes.